dcmini-org/dcmini-hw/README.md

 - 🩹 This project comes with **no warranties** — it’s experimental

 See [`LICENSE.txt`](LICENSE.txt) for full details.

-## 🧪 Project Status

-- ✅ In **active development** and **research use**
-- 🧪 Not for clinical or medical use
-- 🔬 Used in closed-loop neuroscience, BCI, and sensor fusion prototyping
-- 📦 3D-printable case design in progress

 ## 🤝 Acknowledgments
 This work was supported in part by intramural research funding from [Johns Hopkins University Applied Physics Lab (JHU APL)](https://www.jhuapl.edu/).